Do You Need Funding for Your History Degree?

 Scholarships from the Daughters of the American Revolution

-The National Society of the Daughters of the American Revolution awards a number of scholarships to students majoring in history at accredited colleges or universities in the United States.
+The National Society of the Daughters of the American Revolution awards a number of scholarships totaling about $150,000 to students majoring in history at accredited colleges or universities in the United States.

 Applications for DAR scholarships must be sponsored by a local chapter of the organization.
 To learn more about application procedures, visit the scholarship section of the Daughters of the American Revolution website.